A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

-\juanr{Thorough \emph{architecture characterization and benchmarking}, \juanrr{as we have performed in our recent works}~\cite{gomezluna2021benchmarking, gomezluna2022ieeeaccess, gomez2021cut, gomezluna2021.SLS, gomezluna2021repo, gomezluna2021.CUT, giannoula2022sparsep, giannoula2022sigmetrics, gomez2022machine, gomez2022experimental}, is necessary to understand the potential of the UPMEM PIM system and propose programming recommendations and architecture \& hardware improvements for future PIM systems.} \juanrr{To this end, we have carried out the first comprehensive analysis~\cite{gomezluna2021benchmarking, gomezluna2022ieeeaccess, gomez2021cut, gomezluna2021.SLS, gomezluna2021repo, gomezluna2021.CUT} of the UPMEM PIM system.
-Our work makes two key contributions.
-First, we conduct an experimental characterization of the UPMEM-based PIM system using microbenchmarks to assess various architecture limits such as compute throughput and memory bandwidth, yielding new insights.
-Second, we present \emph{PrIM} (\emph{\underline{Pr}ocessing-\underline{I}n-\underline{M}emory benchmarks}), a benchmark suite of 16 workloads from different application domains (e.g., dense/sparse linear algebra, databases, data analytics, graph processing, neural networks, bioinformatics, image processing), which we identify as memory-bound.
-We evaluate the performance and scaling characteristics of PrIM benchmarks on the UPMEM PIM architecture, and compare their performance and energy consumption to their state-of-the-art CPU and GPU counterparts.
-Our extensive evaluation conducted on two real UPMEM-based PIM systems with 640 and 2556 DPUs provides new insights about suitability of different workloads to the PIM system, programming recommendations for software designers, and suggestions and hints for hardware and architecture designers of future PIM systems.} \juanrrr{We highlight here \emph{four key takeaways} that come out of our work~\cite{gomezluna2021benchmarking, gomezluna2022ieeeaccess, gomez2021cut, gomezluna2021.SLS, gomezluna2021repo, gomezluna2021.CUT}: \begin{enumerate} \item The UPMEM PIM architecture is \emph{fundamentally compute bound}.
+\juanrrr{We highlight here \emph{four key takeaways} that come out of our work~\cite{gomezluna2021benchmarking, gomezluna2022ieeeaccess, gomez2021cut, gomezluna2021.SLS, gomezluna2021repo, gomezluna2021.CUT}: \begin{enumerate} [leftmargin=5mm,itemsep=0mm,parsep=0mm,topsep=0mm] \item The UPMEM PIM architecture is \emph{fundamentally compute bound}.
 As a result, the most suitable workloads are memory-bound in processor-centric systems (i.e., CPU, GPU). \item The most well-suited workloads for the UPMEM PIM architecture use \emph{no arithmetic operations} or use \emph{only simple operations} (e.g., bitwise operations and integer addition/subtraction). \item The most well-suited workloads for the UPMEM PIM architecture require \emph{little or no communication across DPUs}. \item UPMEM PIM systems outperform modern CPUs in terms of performance and energy efficiency on most of PrIM benchmarks and outperform modern GPUs on a majority (10 out of 16) of PrIM benchmarks, and the outlook is even more positive for future PIM systems.
 UPMEM-based PIM systems are more energy-efficient than modern CPUs and GPUs on workloads that they provide performance improvements over the CPUs and the GPUs. \end{enumerate}}